Game Systems

 Because of how monster rows work, there are a few strategic considerations when choosing targets.
 If the monsters in the back row are melee fighters, you can stall having to deal with them (perhaps having your mages soften them up while doing so) by attacking into the second rank first, then the first.
 Even if the second rank is empty, the monsters behind it are not moved to the front row.
 This is less useful when facing eight foes, since clearing out the first rank after the second will result in immediately being range of four new enemies.
 If on the other hand there are targets you want to kill quickly in the rear of the monster party, it is important to defeat the front ranks and get them into melee range as quickly as possible.
 Pay close attention to monster rows, and use them to your advantage whenever you can.

-There are a few other miscellaneous combat mechanics you should be aware of.
+There are a few other miscellaneous battle mechanics you should be aware of.
 These don't fit nicely into the categories above, but are no less important.

-- Running: If a character chooses to run and succeeds, the entire party will run.
-The chance of success (assuming running from the current encounter is possible at all) is equal to their evasion as a percentage.
-Any given enemy can also choose to run, which always succeeds but affects only that monster.
+• Fleeing: It is not possible for characters or monsters to flee from certain battles, as indicated on the random encounters and set encounters tables.
+If it is possible to flee and a character chooses to do so, the chance of success is equal to their evasion %.
+If they succeed, the entire party will flee.
+Any given monster can also choose to run, which always succeeds but affects only that monster.
 The base chance that they will do so is the monster's fear score (which is often negative).
 This percentage is increased based on the difference in total HP between your party and all remaining enemies.
 Each 32 points the party leads by adds 1% to the run chance.
 Thus, if the player's party have a total of 620 HP and the enemies have a total of 300 HP, the chance of any given enemy running is increased by 10% (based on a difference of 320, divided by 32).
 If the enemies have more HP than the player's party, the base run chance is not modified.

-- Monster Targeting: Every monster ability has a target specified, either the full party or a single character.
+• Monster Targeting: Every monster ability has a target specified, either the full party or a single character.
 Single-target abilities, as well as physical attacks, are targeted entirely at random (though physical attacks never target those in the back row).
 However, the game's targeting algorithm has a distinct bias towards Guy and Maria.
 If exactly one of them is in the back row, the effects are even more pronounced.
-You can alleviate this issue somewhat by keeping two party members in the back row, but Guy's magic defense tends to level faster than anyone else's because he is the most common target of special abilities.

-- Temporary Status Ailments: All temporary status ailments have a chance of wearing off automatically at the end of any given round of combat, and the chance is quite high.
+• Temporary Status Ailments: All temporary status ailments have a chance of wearing off automatically at the end of any given round of battle, depending on the specific status ailment.
 Only one status ailment is displayed graphically or in the status box for your characters at a time, though, so it's hard to tell if any other ailments have worn off.
 Monsters give no indication at all whether they are afflicted with a given status ailment, so temporary status ailments are unreliable over the long term when used against them.

-- Unarmed vs. Shields: When you have nothing held in either hand, you gain the benefits of fighting unarmed.
-Unarmed attacks have a base accuracy of 80% and no Magic Penalty.
+• Unarmed vs. Shields: When you have nothing held in either hand, you gain the benefits of fighting unarmed.
+Unarmed attacks have a base accuracy of 80% and no magic penalty.
 The base damage of an unarmed attack is zero, but the user gains a +8 bonus to attack for each level gained (8 at level 2, 16 at level 3, etc.) However, you cannot equip a shield in one hand and expect to be considered unarmed.
 If you hold only a shield, you will attack with it as if it were a weapon.
 This is unwise, since shields have very low attack scores and no accuracy bonus.
-It may be useful at some points to equip two shields to double-up on the evasion bonus and create a super-tank, but don't expect to dish out much damage like this.
-Also, be careful not to equip a shield in Leila's or Leon's left hand, since both characters are left-handed.
+It may be useful at some points to equip two shields to double-up on the evasion % bonus and create a super-tank, but don't expect to dish out much damage like this.
+Also, be careful not to equip a shield in Leila's or Leon's L.hand, since both characters are left-handed.

 Leveling Mechanics